School Policies

 Meadowview School serves students identified with moderate to severe Cognitive Impairments (CI), Severe Multiple Impairments (SXI), and Autism Spectrum Disorder (ASD) from school districts throughout Eaton County.
 Students with Meadowview School range in age from 2.5 years through 26 years.

-Any student residing within one of the Eaton RESA School Districts may be referred for services at Meadowview School by the local school district or the Eaton RESA Pre-Primary Evaluation Team.
+Any student residing within one of the Eaton RESA school districts may be referred for services at Meadowview School by the local school district IEP Team.
 If a local district is considering a more restrictive Meadowview placement, the following steps need to be taken:

-- Contact the Meadowview Principal to begin a thoughtful discussion and process for the student and their family.
+• The resident district special education director will contact the Meadowview principal to begin a thoughtful discussion and process for the student and their family.

-- Meadowview staff will observe the student in the LEA setting.
+• Meadowview staff will observe the student in their current setting.

-- Meadowview staff may offer suggestions to try prior to making a change in placement.
+• Meadowview staff may offer suggestions for the IEP team to consider prior to making a change in placement.

-- LEA will arrange for parent(s) to visit Meadowview Program prior to the IEP meeting.
+• Parent(s) and the student are encouraged to visit the Meadowview Program prior to the IEP meeting.

-- An IEP meeting will be scheduled by the district.
+• An IEP meeting will be scheduled by the resident district.
 Meadowview Principal, teacher and ancillary staff will be invited.

-- The current SE teacher will draft an IEP in collaboration with the potential receiving Meadowview teacher.
+• The resident district staff will draft an IEP in collaboration with the potential receiving Meadowview staff.

-- Annual IEPs for each student is completed.
-Parents, staff and student (if appropriate) work together to plan a program of goals and objectives for the student.
+• IEPs are completed annually, including a review of placement and determination of least restrictive environment.
+Parents, staff and student work together to plan a program of goals and objectives for the student.
 School placement is discussed at each IEP meeting with the goal of placing students in the least restrictive environment with proper supports.